Tushit99/godly-quartz-3005/README.md

 1. Cart Functionality (like adding an item and removing)
 2. Admin Page
 3. Admin can add a product product Will be shown on the latest page
 4. Login and Sign Up

+## Our Mission
+Our mission is to make beautiful jewellery accessible.
+Jewellery that not only makes a woman look beautiful but also make her feel beautiful and loved.